zackforbing/ruby-submissions/1508/module_4_assignments/ideabox2.0/michael-wong.md

 # Ideabox 2.0 Submission Form
 [Project Spec](https://github.com/turingschool/curriculum/blob/master/source/projects/revenge_of_idea_box.markdown)

-* Pro Tip: You can use [recordit.co](http://recordit.co/) to record interaction gifs.
 * Secondary Pro Tip: [Here's how to link to specific line number(s) in Github](http://stackoverflow.com/questions/23821235/how-to-link-to-specific-line-number-on-github)
-* Tertiary Pro Tip: You can re-use some of these things in your portfolio/resume

 ------